-With the increase in the ASUCD budget, a career staff position was developed to assist services, especially with the programming and commercial service, and to provide continuity from year to year.
+With an increase in the ASUCD budget, a career staff position was developed to assist services, especially the programming and commercial service, and to provide continuity from year to year.
 Late in 1977, ASUCD entered into an agreement with the Graduate Student Association (GSA) to offer some services that the GSA could not easily provide.
-The government was changed again in 1978, establishing a modified city-council style government, which also provided for advisory commission and an elected president who sat a member of the Council.
+The government was changed again in 1978, establishing a modified city-council style government, which also provided for an advisory commission and an elected president who sat as a member of the Council.

 The turbulence of the late 1960s and early 1970s combined with the mushrooming enrollment of the University, marked a time for new evaluations of the legitimacy of student government.
 From the original socially oriented functions, ASUCD grew to include more than forty (40) different student services by 1982.
 The ASUCD government continued to expand, creating the Ethnic and Cultural Affairs Commission in the early 1980s, which served alongside the Internal Affairs Commission, External Affairs Commission, Business and Finance Commission, and Academic Affairs Commission.

 In 1995 and 1996, sweeping changes to ASUCD’s structure, which changed the seven (7) members Executive Council into twelve (12) members Senate, and transformed the Student Judicial Council and Student Appeals Board into the ASUCD Court.
 The Environmental Policy and Planning Commission was created the same year.
 The Gender and Sexuality Commission soon followed it in 2002 developing from the Sexual Assault Awareness Committee founded in 1991.